[Skip to content]

 Read Dominic's story

-Lara was diagnosed with a life threatening metabolic disorder shortly after being born.
+Lara came to GOSH having been diagnosed with a life-threatening metabolic disorder shortly after birth.

 Read Lara's story